Sabrina2701/kpk_project/README.md

-- **Without regenerating**: the JSON files in `results/` are already in this repository; the checkpoints (`checkpoints/best.pt`, `checkpoints_multitask/best.pt`, `checkpoints_krk/best.pt`) are on Drive instead, not in the repository — contact me for read-only access to the folder.
+- **Without regenerating**: the JSON files in `results/` are already in this repository; the checkpoints (`checkpoints/best.pt`, `checkpoints_multitask/best.pt`, `checkpoints_krk/best.pt`) are on Drive instead, not in the repository.
+You can find the link in the section above.

 ## Design decisions and known criticalities, and where they are addressed